-Under the terms of the Dussafu PSC, State profit oil is estimated and shown as other revenue with a corresponding amount as income tax.
+Under the terms of the Dussafu PSC, State profit oil is estimated and shown as other revenue with a corresponding amount as income tax, see Note 2.4.10.
 There are no other items included in other revenue for both periods presented.